juanmirocks/Scala-XMLPrettyPrinter/README.md

 XMLPrettyPrinter is self-contained and has no dependencies.

-Copy the [code](https://github.com/jmcejuela/Scala-XML-Pretty-Printer/blob/master/src/main/scala/com/jmcejuela/scala/xml/XMLPrettyPrinter.scala) and drop in to your project.
+Copy the [code](https://github.com/jmcejuela/Scala-XML-Pretty-Printer/blob/master/src/main/scala/com/jmcejuela/scala/xml/XMLPrettyPrinter.scala) and drop into your project.